inkognitro/react-app-tutorial/01-setup.md

 ```
 This one might take a few minutes.

-As soon as the installation process is finished, you can test if everything works by starting the app.
+As soon as the installation process is finished, you can test if everything works as expected by starting the app.
-To start the app you can open the recently created `package.json` and execute the `start` script by clicking the green "play" button.
+To start the app you open the `package.json` and execute the `start` script by clicking the green "play" button.
 Alternatively you can execute the script with `npm start` directly from your console (`cd my-project`, `npm start`).
 Now you should be able to see the following content in your browser at `localhost:3000`.